w3f/polkadot-wiki/docs/learn/learn-inflation.md

 Assuming that the ideal staking rate is 60%, all of the inflation would go to the validators and nominators if 60% of all {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} are staked.
 Any deviation from the 60% - positive or negative - sends the proportional remainder to the treasury.
-Deviation from the ideal staking rate are referred to as _staking inefficiencies_.
-Thus, the treasury does not receive inflow of funds from inflation when the system staking rate equals the ideal staking rate.
+Deviations from the ideal staking rate are referred to as _staking inefficiencies_.
+Thus, the treasury does not receive an inflow of funds from inflation when the system staking rate equals the ideal staking rate.
 See [this page](./learn-polkadot-opengov-treasury.md) for more information about treasury inflow sources.